Mexico telecoms bill has powers to tame Slim, Televisa

 The regulator, the Federal Telecommunications Institute (IFT), will have sweeping powers to order companies to sell assets, revoke concessions and share networks and infrastructure, according to the bill sent to the Senate.

-Major market players such as billionaire Slim’s phone and Internet giant America Movil, his fixed-line operator Telmex and TV broadcaster Televisa have been declared dominant by the regulator.
+Major market players like billionaire Slim’s phone and Internet giant America Movil, his fixed-line operator Telmex and TV broadcaster Televisa have been declared dominant by the regulator.

 “The most important part of this is more competition,” communications and transport secretary Gerardo Ruiz Esparza told local radio.
 “What the (bill) says is that for there to be more competition, we need to ensure there is no dominance in the market.”